• Individual Investor

 • At age 59½ or over, you can start taking withdrawals without penalty from IRAs.
 You can take withdrawals sooner, but you’ll face a 10% penalty unless you meet certain criteria.

-• At age 73, you’ll need to begin taking required minimum distributions (RMDs) from a traditional IRA, 401(k), or other similar retirement savings account
+• At age 73, you’ll need to begin taking required minimum distributions (RMDs) from a traditional IRA, 401(k), or other similar retirement savings account.
+If you were born in 1960 or later, RMDs begin at age 75.

 • Remember, your beneficiaries can also be charitable organizations, and distributions can be used to donate to charities.